carpentries-incubator/workflows-nextflow/episodes/11-workflow_parameters.md

 ~~~
 {: .language-bash}

-We can see in the output from process NUM_LINES has been retrieved from the cache.
+We can see in the output  that the results from the process `NUM_LINES` has been retrieved from the cache.
 ~~~
 Launching `wc.nf` [condescending_dalembert] - revision: fede04a544
 [c9/2597d5] process > NUM_LINES (1) [100%] 2 of 2, cached: 2 ✔